woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/20-usage/30-matrix-builds.md

-# Matrix pipelines
+# Matrix builds

-Woodpecker has integrated support for matrix pipeline.
-Woodpecker executes a separate pipeline for each combination in the matrix, allowing you to build and test a single commit against multiple configurations.
+Woodpecker has integrated support for matrix builds.
+Woodpecker executes a separate build task for each combination in the matrix, allowing you to build and test a single commit against multiple configurations.

 Example matrix definition: